BeryJu/gravity/docs/content/docs/api/_index.md

 #### CLI

-To create a new user, run the following command in the gravity container:
+To create a new user, run the following command in the Gravity container:

 ```
 gravity cli users add myusername